gutow/Langmuir_Trough/README.md

 3. Within the shell pip install for development `pip install -e .`.

 ### Ideas/Things to do
-* Make a simulated trough package, so it can run on any computer with Python.
 * Make more robust by wrapping data collection in `try ...` so that it can exit more gracefully and give up barrier monitoring?
 * Add explanation of how to use the barrier watch deamon to prevent barrier